Rainbow-Dreamer/ascii-converter/README.md

 Besides, there are many other parameters that can be set.

-You can choose to output as color ascii characters to draw pictures and videos.
+You can choose to output as colored ascii characters to draw pictures and videos.

 (2020/12/14 Changes in the latest version: the previous function of displaying character pictures on a new screen was not felt to be very necessary, so it was removed in the current latest version)
 (2021/5/21 I have recently rewritten the whole Ascii converter, now here is the new version, if you want to download the old version you can [click here](https://www.jianguoyun.com/p/DWBzGQIQhPG0CBidmvUD) download)